Academic Counseling Center

 Engaged Learning University Distinction

-The Engaged Learning University Distinction (ELUD) contributes to the UVU’s “community engaged” classification through the collaborative connection of teaching, learning, scholarly, and service activities among students, faculty, and the community.
-The program provides UVU students the opportunity to integrate academic and co-curricular activities and demonstrate experiential learning to potential employers, graduate programs, or other post-graduate student pursuits.
+The Engaged Learning University Distinction (ELUD) contributes to the UVU’s “community engaged” Carnegie classification through the collaborative connection of teaching, learning, scholarly, and service activities among students, faculty, and the community.
+The program provides UVU students the opportunity to integrate academic and co-curricular activities in order to demonstrate experiential learning to potential employers, graduate programs, or other post-graduate student pursuits.
 The distinction is an institutional graduation honor consisting of a certificate award, notation on the academic transcript, a graduation regalia cord, and related recognition.
-Students may select between three tracks within the university program.
+Students may select between four tracks within the ELUD program.

-All students in ELUD are required to complete an introductory course in engaged learning related to their chosen track.
-This will include interaction with a variety of experts and leaders across the university and will give students the opportunity to plan their program, collaborate and share ideas with other students, and participate in a broad array of campus events.
-Students will also complete a capstone project related to their track that includes a portfolio of activities that demonstrate their level of engagement and preparation for post-graduate experience.
+All students in ELUD are required to complete “Dimensions of Engaged Learning,” an introductory course that incorporates integrative and applied teaching strategies to encourage student ownership of the learning process through involvement and engagement principles.
+Emphasis is given to utilizing these principles to enhance a student’s college experience, career preparation, and future contribution in the community and the world.
+Students will also complete a capstone project related to their track that includes a portfolio of activities that demonstrate their level of engagement and preparedness for post-graduate experiences.
 Visit the program website for detailed information on courses and track requirements.

 Equity in Education: Training & Resource Center